PeuTit/budget_planner/readme.md

 - Generate a list of all the weeks in a year with the start, end date & day of start.
 - Associate each week with a month
 - Display each month with its associated weeks.

+### Functionality to test

+- What happens when the user doesn't supply any arguments?
+- What happens when the user supply the wrong argument?
+- What happens when the user doesn't supply any flags?
+- What happens when the user supply the wrong flag?
+- What happens when the user supply everything correctly?